Warren (burrow)

-A warren is a network of interconnected burrows, dug by rabbits.
+A warren is a network of interconnected burrows dug by rabbits.
 Domestic warrens are artificial, enclosed establishments of animal husbandry dedicated to the raising of rabbits for meat and fur.
-The term evolved from the medieval Anglo-Norman concept of free warren, which had been, essentially, the equivalent of a hunting license for a given woodland.
+The term "warren" evolved from the medieval Anglo-Norman concept of free warren—essentially, the equivalent of a hunting license for small game in a given area of woodland.

 Architecture of the domestic warren

 The cunicularia of the monasteries may have more closely resembled hutches or pens, than the open enclosures with specialized structures which the domestic warren eventually became.
 Such an enclosure or close was called a cony-garth, or sometimes conegar, coneygree or "bury" (from "burrow").

 Moat and pale

 To keep the rabbits from escaping, domestic warrens were usually provided with a fairly substantive moat, or ditch filled with water.
 Rabbits generally do not swim and avoid water.
 A pale, or fence, was provided to exclude predators.